Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 The source for all three is available in the github repos above.

 If you wish to build the libraries locally instead, you can do so using Homebrew, with `brew install hidapi json-c libu2f-host`.

+## Testing

+There are two sets of unit tests.

+- The Swift tests can be run by choosing `Test` from the `Product` menu.
+These primarily test the code which formats incoming request dictionaries from the javascript side, and parses outgoing responses from the hardware side.
+We don't currently test the hardware itself, and therefore the tests can be run without hardware being present.
+- The javascript tests use Jest.
+You can install the dependencies for this from the command line with `npm install`.
+The tests can then be run with `npm test`.

+## Continuous Integration

+CI is set up using [Travis](http://travis-ci.com).

+Committing branches or making pull requests in this repository will trigger builds of the tests.
+If you fork the repo, you will probably need to tweak `.travis.yml` if you want to run the tests with your own instance.

+## Still To Do

+There are a few things still to do.
+See the [issues](https://github.com/Safari-FIDO-U2F/Safari-FIDO-U2F/issues) for more details.

+If you find sites that don't work, or features that are missing feel free to make an issue to report them.

+If you have the urge to contribute, that would be welcome.
+The code does not all follow a consistent standard yet but we're slowly cleaning it up.

+By all means just hack on the code and make a pull request, but it might be best to check your plan first by making an issue and discussing it.

 ## Disclaimer